-As an administrator, you can keep an inventory of the computers and mobile devices your company owns to track details such as device type and who the device is assigned to.
-When a device is listed in your company owned inventory, it's automatically approved to access your organization's data and you can get an email that lists inactive devices.
+As an administrator, you can keep an inventory of the computers and mobile devices your company owns.
+The inventory lets you review details such as device type and who the device is assigned to.
+When you list a device in your company-owned inventory, it's automatically approved to access your organization's data.
+You can get an email that lists inactive devices.

 Add devices to the inventory

 From the Admin console Home page, go to Devices.